AnerayeVijay/kotlin-high-order-function/README.md

 ```kotlin
  val sum : (Int,Int) -> Int = { a, b -> a + b}
 ```
-- In above example this is function type takes two integer parameters and returns an integer as a result
+- In above example this is function type takes two integer parameters and returns an integer as a resul
 ##### Calling stored function
      - You can call a variable a function type as a regular function by providing all the necessary arguments
         ```kotlin
           val add : (Int,Int) -> Int = { a, b -> a + b}
           val result: Int = add (1,2)
        ```
-     -- When you store a Lambda in a variable, you can pass this variable whenever an expression of function type is expected for example , for collection
+     - When you store a Lambda in a variable, you can pass this variable whenever an expression of function type is expected for example , for collection
         ```kotlin
         val list = listOf(1,2,3,4,5,6,7,8,9,10)